Photograph Moving Objects

-Ok so you’ve grasped the idea of how to take a good photo with your digital SLR camera, and now want to know how to photograph moving objects.
-Whether you are photographing an object such as moving water or a car driving past you, or a subject as in a person, child or animal, the camera technique and settings are basically the same.
+Ok, you want to know how to photograph moving objects now you’ve grasped the idea of how to take a good photo with your digital SLR camera.
+Whether you are photographing an object such as moving water, a car driving past you, a person, child or animal, the camera technique and settings are basically the same.

-It’s important to understand that when it comes to photographing moving subjects every situation is unique.
+It’s important to understand that when it comes the time to photograph moving subjects, every situation is unique.
 No one can tell you exactly what shutter speed to use.
-However there are guidelines as to what speeds you should start with, then change it up or down from there depending on the result.
+However there are guidelines as to what speeds you should start with.
+You then change it up or down from there depending on the result.
 Here is what I’ve found from personal experience with different subjects.

 When photographing water and I want to slow down the movement I always start with a shutter speed of 1/8th of a second.
 I’ll take a few test shots, look at the results then slow down from there, trying 1/4, 1/2 and so forth until I see the result I’m after.

 The reason why it’s a matter of experimentation is because no two situations will have the exact same available light.
-For instance you could have a similar scene to my forest above, however your lighting situation could be sunnier or darker than when I shot this image with a shutter speed of 80 full seconds.
-As I said, start with 1/8th of a second then adjust your settings from there.
+For instance, you could have a similar scene to my forest above, however your lighting situation could be sunnier or darker.
+I shot this image with a shutter speed of 80 full seconds.
+As I said, start with 1/8th of a second, then adjust your settings from there.

 You may also be interested in this post: How to photograph car light trails.